- Facts For Fiction

 Writing News

-The Dragonfly Gambit will be out on April 16th!
+cover for The Dragonfly Gambit by Katherine Lam | The Dragonfly Gambit will be out on April 16th!
 You can add it to your Goodreads reading list OR support the Neon Hemlock Kickstarter to get all the novellas in the 2024 series.
+If you happen to be in Toronto on May 10th, join me for my in-person launch with Bakka Phoenix!
+There will be snacks and stickers! |

 If you are Canadian and voting for the Auroras, it would mean the world to me if you considered “Svitla” for your short story nomination.
 First appearing in the Embroidered Worlds: Ukrainian Fantastic Fiction Anthology, “Svitla” is a story about complicated mother/daughter relationships, and how it’s never too late to love your kid.
 You can find the full story on the SFWA forum (link above) or feel free to email me for the PDF or e-pub!